18+ Things to Know Before Visiting Puerto Rico

 When gathering research before my trip to Puerto Rico, everyone told me I must try the traditional Puerto Rican dish, Mofongo, so I will now tell you.
 Mofongo is basically fried plantains mashed with meat, fish, or vegetables.

-El Yunque National Forest is one of the most popular places to visit in Costa Rica.
+El Yunque National Forest is one of the most popular places to visit in Puerto Rico.
 It used to be very easy to visit up until 2020.
 Now, there is a time reservation that has to be purchased online only.

 So, an important tip to know when visiting this Puerto Rico attraction is to get your tickets ASAP!
 It is only $2, and the tickets are usually released 30 days in advance.
 You can learn more about getting El Yunque National Forest tickets here.